Anunth-R/Fast-Robots/lab1.md

 ![image](https://github.com/user-attachments/assets/312b98ee-8a3e-4e62-bdbc-55a2741e648d)

-Python Code (Print Data, only part of messages shown):
+Python Code (Print Data):

 ![image](https://github.com/user-attachments/assets/48f1d7d6-541f-4115-8204-a6708bffe152)

 ## Tradeoffs Between Methods

-Both methods have their advantages and disadvantages.
 For sending small packets of data at an infrequent rate, live sending data might be better as the data is sent as soon as it is processed on the microcontroller.
 It also might be better for debugging.
 This is bacause the data is in real time which might make troubleshooting a lot easier.

 The second method can transfer data really fast.
 It sent 50 messages in less than a millisecond.
 However, this data is not in real time.
 Another disadvantage is that all of the data must be stored on the Artemis which has limited memory.
 Therefore, this method is ideal for senarios where you want to transmit collected sensor data in bulk quickly for later processing on a computer.